-I don’t make you sign a contract, so at any point you can stop.
-I have had some clients on a monthly retainer for almost three years now, and I still find ways to deliver value to them.
+I don’t make you sign a contract, so at any point you can pause, or stop.
+I have had some clients on a monthly retainer for almost six years now, and I still find ways to deliver value to them.
 The choice should be yours as to when to start and stop.

 I have worked with and continue to work with all size businesses, from a diversity of industries.

-I’ve done work “in” eight countries to date: South Africa, the United States, the United Kingdom, Australia, Uganda, Brazil, Switzerland, and South Korea.
+I’ve done work “in” nine countries to date: South Africa, the US, the UK, the UAE, Australia, Uganda, Brazil, Switzerland, and South Korea.